Request

 Extracting Request Data

-• parse_body: Parses the HTTP body based on the content-type into a specific type.
+• parse_body: Parses the data in the HTTP body part into a specific type based on the request's content-type.

-Parsing Mechanism
+Parsing Principle

-A custom serde::Deserializer is used to extract data from structures like HashMap<String, String> and HashMap<String, Vec<String>> into specific types.
+Here, a custom serde::Deserializer is used to extract data from structures like HashMap<String, String> and HashMap<String, Vec<String>> into specific data types.

-For example, URL queries are extracted as a MultiMap, which is similar to HashMap<String, Vec<String>>.
-If the requested URL is http://localhost/users?id=123&id=234, and the target type is:
+For example: URL queries are actually extracted as a MultiMap type.
+MultiMap can be thought of as a data structure similar to HashMap<String, Vec<String>>.
+If the requested URL is http://localhost/users?id=123&id=234, and our target type is:

 #[derive(Deserialize)]